Indus Air

 Indus Air was a regional domestic airline based in Ghaziabad, India.
 Its main base was Indira Gandhi International Airport, Delhi.

 History

-In October 2005 it had been reported that baron Kapil Mohan of Mohan Meakins, along with other Indian businessmen, had invested in Indus Airways.
+In October 2005, it was reported that Baron Kapil Mohan of Mohan Meakin, along with other Indian businessmen, had invested in Indus Airways.
 They planned to start services by the end of October 2005, using two Bombardier CRJ-200 aircraft leased from Lufthansa.
 These two CRJ-200LRs were ex Independence Air aircraft from the USA.

 Indus Air was established in 2004 and started operations on 14 December 2006.
-It ceased operations in April 2007.
+It ceased operations in April 2007, three months after it began operations.

 Destinations

 Indus Air operated domestic services to the following destinations: